zieg8301/nhl_goal_light/README.md

 If you wish to change the audio clips to sounds with your teams goal horn and music, just download them, rename them (goal_horn_#.mp3) and save them in the "audio" folder.

 ***
-##Tests
-To test the response time of sources, please execute the test_source.py while whatching game and note time of goal (not time of periode, but time of the day).
-The time of the source update will be printed to a text file.
-You can send me results so i can compile them and see which source updates the fastest.
+##Delay

-I've teste my code while watching Rogers Gamecenter Live and the stream seems to be a bit delayed, so i added a delay to my code to make the goal horn start later.
-You'll need to adjust it to your stream to make it work best.
+I've teste my code while watching Rogers Gamecenter Live and the stream seems to be a bit delayed, so I added a delay to my code to make the goal horn start later.
+You will be prompted to enter a delay that works with your stream.

 ***
 ## TODO